Dzordzu/rust-apache-age/src/docs.md

 Library that can be used as a connector for the apache age instance.
 Uses prepared statements by default

+# Tokio support

+This library support asynchronous operations.
+You just need to enable `tokio` feature

 # Examples

 You can see more within `tests` directory